 The first step is to remove a portion of the lamina of the vertebra.
 The lamina is the portion of the vertebra that forms the roof over the spinal nerves.
 Removing a portion of the lamina creates a window into the spine.
 The nerves are then pulled to the side so that the herniated disk can be seen.
 Small instruments are then used to remove the herniated disk material.
 Most of the nucleus pulposus is removed to prevent the disk from herniating again.
 Once the disk material is removed, the nerves are free of pressure and irritation.
 The lamina and the area of the disk that is removed fill with scar tissue very rapidly.

-Sometimes, surgeons are able to perform a less invasive procedure known as a miscrodiscectomy.
-Click on the links to see an ANIMATION or a VIDEO of a microdiscectomy.
-A microdiscectomy is performed through a small (1 inch to 1 1/2 inch) incision in the midline of the low back.
+Sometimes, surgeons are able to perform a less-invasive procedure known as a miscrodiscectomy.
+Click on the links to see an animation or a video of a microdiscectomy.
+A microdiscectomy is performed through a small (1 inch to 1 1/2 inch) incision in the mid-line of the lower back.

-First, the back muscles are lifted off of the spine.
-These muscles can be moved out of the way rather than cut.
+- First, the back muscles are lifted off the spine.
+These muscles can be moved out of the way rather than be cut.

-A discectomy is performed to relieve the pressure a herniated disk (also called slipped, ruptured or bulging disk or disk prolapse) places on a spinal nerve.
+A discectomy is performed to relieve the pressure that a herniated disk (also called slipped, ruptured, or bulging disk or disk prolapse) places on a spinal nerve.

 Your doctor may recommend discectomy if:

-The Erie back injury lawyers at Purchase & George, P.C. have experience with cases involving discectomies and microdiscectomies (sometimes discectomies).
+The Erie back injury lawyers at Purchase, George & Murphey, P.C. have experience with cases involving discectomies and microdiscectomies (sometimes discectomies).
 These cases often result from car accidents, truck accidents or slip and falls.
-Our primary goal and objective is to make sure our clients and their families receive the compensation and resources they need to treat and manage their spine injury and to compensate them for their losses.
+Our primary goal and objective is to make sure that our clients and their families receive the compensation and resources they need to treat and manage their spine injury and to compensate them for their losses.

-Call Purchase & George today, toll free 877-505-9548 to schedule your free and confidential consultation with an Erie discectomy Lawyer.
+Call Purchase, George & Murphey, P.C. today, toll free at 814-833-7100, to schedule your free and confidential consultation with an Erie discectomy Lawyer.